Brian Adams (wrestler): Personal life and death

+Adams was friends with Mark Calaway, The Undertaker.
+Calaway mentioned Adams in his WWE Hall of Fame speech.

+Legal issues

 On March 13, 1995, Adams was arrested at his home in Kona, Hawaii, after narcotics officers searched his home and discovered 500 units of anabolic steroids without prescriptions and several unregistered automatic firearms.
 He was released on $10,275 bail.
 On October 28, 1995, he was sentenced to five years probation after pleading no-contest to 11 counts of drug and weapons charges.